-A Myddelton College your teacher will...
+A Myddelton College your teacher will....

 - 1. Be punctual at all times of the day. - 2.
-Be polite and courteous at all times, greeting their students as they enter the classroom. - 3.
-Address students appropriately and model the expected behaviours of the College. - 4.
+Be polite and courteous at all times, greeting their pupils as they enter the classroom. - 3.
+Address pupils appropriately and model the expected behaviours of the College. - 4.
 Prepare stimulating and thought provoking enquiry questions - 5.
-Support and challenge students in their learning - 6.
-Provide written and verbal feedback on work to help students progress - 7.
-Live the values of 21st Century Learning - 8.
+Support and challenge pupils in their learning - 6.
+Provide written and verbal feedback on work to help pupils progress

+- 7. Live the values of 21st Century Learning - 8.
 Collaborate with other teachers to prepare an integrated curriculum - 9.
-9. Inspire and motivate students to want to study their subjects

-10. Treat all students equally and in a professional manner.

-And within the boarding environment, staff will ...

-- 1. Respect the privacy of students - 2.
-Treat students with respect and in a professional manner - 3.
-Be courteous to students, staff, parents or visitors. - 4.
-Report any issues arising to the Housemaster or the Head of Boarding. - 5.
-Be punctual and in the boarding house for the start of duties - 6.
+9. Inspire and motivate pupils to want to study their subjects 10.
+Treat all pupils equally and in a professional manner.
+And within the boarding environment, staff will ... - 1.
+Respect the privacy of pupils - 2.
+Treat pupils with respect and in a professional manner - 3.
+Be courteous to pupils, staff, parents or visitors. - 4.
+Report any issues arising to the Houseparent or the Head of Boarding. - 5.
+Be punctual and in the boarding house3 for the start of duties - 6.
 Ensure an effective handover to other boarding staff with discussion or record of any incidents. - 7.
 Be on hand to help with academic support if needed. - 8.
-Follow up any students or groups missing when registers are taken, check minibus registers and sign-out books and take steps to locate. - 9.
+Follow up any pupils or groups missing when registers are taken, check minibus registers and sign-out books and take steps to locate. - 9.
 Challenge any unauthorised visitors to the boarding areas. - 10.
 Promote a happy, safe and secure boarding environment.